eddycharly/k8s-training/k8s-resources/namespaces/readme.md

 kubectl delete namespace scratch
 ```

-deletes a namespace named `scratch`.
+deletes the namespace named `scratch`.

 when a namespace is deleted, all resources bound to the deleted namespace are also deleted?